Shubh-Sharma/restfulApis/README.md

 python app.py
 ```

-## Enjoy!
-___

 ## implementation

-This project is implemented using Flask, and is a REST API for a store.
+This project is implemented using Flask, and is a REST API for a store deployed on Heroku.